Minor Photo Release

 participation in Camp Granada, on behalf of myself, my family, my heirs and my assigns,

-loss suffered by myself/my child while participating in Camp activities.
-Activities
+or property loss suffered by myself/my child while participating in Camp activities.

-include the use of the equipment at Austin Peay State University which has inherent
+Activities include the use of the equipment at Austin Peay State University which

 Regular, music classroom activities (singing, listening, playing instruments, movement) Kinesthetic, p.e.-style or summer camp style activities that may involve play-ground balls, floor scooters, running, tagging, related physical activities.